 The concept of a smart watch is not really new, as engineers have tried many times, for many years, to strap a mini-computer to your wrist, but, the breakthrough into the consumer market came shyly with the Pebble series and it went into the mainstream with the emergence of the Apple Watch, Samsung Galaxy Gear and Motorola 360 (along with the implementation of the Android Wear as a general OS for non-iOS smartwatches – some other third-party operating systems have also been developed afterwards).

 In 2017, smartwatches don’t really need an introduction and you don’t have to explain to anyone what they’re good for and, while there’s a fairly large number of devices available, the focus of this article will be for the most rugged smartwatches which will survive a more harsh environment and all the punishment that comes from practising outdoor sports and activities.
-So, without further ado, let’s see which are the best, toughest, waterproof smartwatches on the market.
+So, without further ado, let’s see which are the best waterproof smartwatches (which can withstand a beating) on the market right now.